g-leech/argmin-gravitas/_posts/2023-01-29-disco-elysium.markdown

 > Beyond the curve of the horizon, where the ocean ends, is an unknowable anti-reality mass called the pale.
 It has been there for as long as human beings have written down history.
 And it’s advancing.

-<center>– <a href="{{zaum}}">Kurvitz</a></center>
+<center>– <a class="noline" href="{{zaum}}">Kurvitz</a></center>
 <br>

 What is it?
 Well, we <a href="{{pale}}">know</a> it's anthropogenic ("It is a nervous shadow cast into the world by you, eating away at reality.
 A great, unnatural territory.
 Its advent coincides with the arrival of the human mind."); that it's growing; that it has physical effects: it crushed the planet.
 [Joyce](http://fayde.co.uk/dialojue/6360172) speculates, I think correctly:

 > something whose fundamental property is the suspension of properties: physical, epistemological, linguistic... [it] somehow *consists* of past information... it’s rarefied past, not rarefied matter.

 So what threatens all life on Elysium?
-The past.
-Human trauma as a physical force, as entropy.
+The past. <a href="#fn:5" id="fnref:5">5</a> Human trauma as a physical force, as entropy.
 The pale is nostalgia, looking backwards, and nihilism: collapsing under the weight of disappointment, revenge, collective punishment, trauma, accumulated damage and exposure.
 The pale is [the pathetic fallacy](https://en.wikipedia.org/wiki/Pathetic_fallacy) on the grandest possible scale: Harry being stuck on a bad breakup and giving up on life _is a microcosm of how the world ends_.

 What hope do we have against it?

 <br>

-### Ambivalence towards art and work
+### art and work, ambivalence towards

 The script has some contempt for the rave babblers and the idiot edginess of the Skulls.
 People who mistake artistic shock for a political statement.
 (TODO: write about how the idiot ravers are actually the heart of the story, the titular theme, living inside liberalism's ruins, hedonistic but wise.)